rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - resourceGroupsFilter - list of System.Strings: Resource groups to filter.
     - regionsFilter - list of System.Strings: Regions to filter.
     - dataTypeIdsFilter - list of System.Strings: Data Type IDs to filter.
-    - firstSeenTimeRange - UserTimeRangeInput: First seen time range specified in the local timezone of the user.
+    - firstSeenTimeRange - UserTimeRangeInput: The first seen time range specified in the UTC timezone.
-    - lastAccessTimeRange - UserTimeRangeInput: Last access time range specified in the local timezone of the user.
+    - lastAccessTimeRange - UserTimeRangeInput: The last access time range specified in the UTC timezone.
-    - creationTimeRange - UserTimeRangeInput: Creation time range specified in the local timezone of the user.
+    - creationTimeRange - UserTimeRangeInput: The creation time range specified in the UTC timezone.
+    - lastScanTimeRange - UserTimeRangeInput: The last scan time range specified in the UTC timezone.
     - objectTagsFilter - ObjectTagsFilterInput: Object tags associated with workloads as key-value pairs.
     - backupStatusFilter - list of BackupStatuss: Filter by backup status.
     - slaIdsFilter - list of System.Strings: Filter by SLA Domain IDs.